How to Grow Black-Eyed Susan Flowers

 The plants grow 2-3 feet tall.
 Flowers bloom atop long stems.
 If grown in flower gardens, space 1 to 1/12 feet apart.

-Days to Germinate: 10 – 15
+Days to Germinate: 10 – 20

-These perennials are very easy to grow.
+These short-lived perennials are very easy to grow.
 The plants like full sun.
 They will do well in average soils and even poor soils.
 They also tolerate dry soil conditions.
-While you do not need to water or fertilize Black-Eyed Susan plants, a little extra love and care will be rewarded with more blooms.
+While you do not need to water or fertilize established Black-Eyed Susan plants, a little extra love and care will be rewarded with more blooms.

 Keep plants well weeded when young.
 Established will grow in thick clumps, and usually will not need weeding.
 The plants will tolerate a little crowding and look their best in groups.